bbauska/W3Cx-3of5/README.md

 This first example is useful for forms that allow the user to select one or more pictures.
 Before sending the form, you might want to get a preview of the pictures in the HTML page.
 The reader.readAsDataUrl method is used for that.

-[Example on JSBin](https://jsbin.com/laseye/edit?html,output) or try it below in your browser:
+<a href="https://jsbin.com/laseye/edit?html,output">Example on JSBin</a> or try it below in your browser:

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------ 332. preview of selected images --------------------------------->